greg-raven/Department-21/_drafts/funnies.md

 The following is an excerpt from a children’s book, “Captain Underpants and the Perilous Plot of Professor Poopypants”, by Dav Pilkey:
-The evil Professor forces everyone to assume new names…
+The evil Professor forces everyone to assume new names …

 Use the first letter of your first name to determine your NEW first name: